kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 # Hand Gestures and Finger Counting
 This is a project made with Python and OpenCV library.
-Below there are some instructions and information about the most significant parts of this project
+Below there are some instructions and information about the most significant parts of this project.

 ## Preparing the environment
 Define a smaller window (*test_window*) inside the main frame window which is our ROI (Region of Interest).
 Only inside this window the tests will be visible.